ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ```

 #### ApplicationMaterial
-This is an enenumeratorum for differet types of application materials such as linkedin, resume, etc.
+This is an enumerator for differet types of application materials such as linkedin, resume, etc.
 ```
 enum ApplicationMaterial: String, Codable, ColorStyles {